Posts

 Image

 Due to refurbishment work on the building, Helensville Library and Service Centre is currently only able to offer a click-and-collect service and ‘Take 5’ book packs.
-This temporary change to the library service will be in place until February 2024.
 What you need to know The returns slot is open at Helensville Library while work is underway.
 You can also return your library items to any library branch in Tāmaki Makaurau .
 Note: There are no fines for returning library items after the due date, so please don’t worry if you can’t return your items right away.
 Requests are available to collect from staff at the door during opening hours.
 'Take 5' book packs are also available to browse and check out at the library.
 Free WiFi is available and accessible from outside the library.
 Regular events and programmes (such as Kids Time, Crafternoons, Book Chats and visits to ECEs) are continuing while the library is closed.
-Staff are available to support with Skinny Jump registrations
+Staff are available to support with Skinny Jump registrations and online Council services .
+Staff can support you with printing rates invoices

 Make your voice heard